-- In The Gambia, CRS used GIS to spatially analyze the relationship between the national population and distribution of long lasting insecticidal nets (LLINs) for prevention of malaria.
-By layering data on district population, distribution sites, and district heat maps, project teams found areas that were either over- or underdistributed, as well as people not included in the national census.
-This information allowed field teams to adjust their action plans for future distributions to ensure equitable access to bed nets among target communities. - In Lesotho, the Geospatial Innovations for Transforming Strategies (GIFTS) program used GIS that incorporated satellite imagery and LIDAR (a remote sensing technology that can use lasers to assess vegetation) to help farmers incorporate drought tolerant crops.
+- In Madagascar, CRS and Esri used GIS to develop a predictive analysis workflow that analyzes GPS locations of beneficiaries, road and river barriers, and estimated walking times based on topography to reach the vulnerable.
+A 1000-day program to fight malnutrition seeks to feed women and children on a monthly basis over the 5-year cycle of the project.
+Consistent attendance, increased from 75% to 95%, while walk times decreased by 50%.
+This means that beneficiaries are getting more access to food that they need to overcome malnutrition.
+A similar approach was used in Ethiopia during the 2016 El Niño Drought Response. - In Lesotho, the Geospatial Innovations for Transforming Strategies (GIFTS) program used GIS that incorporated satellite imagery and LIDAR (a remote sensing technology that can use lasers to assess vegetation) to help farmers incorporate drought tolerant crops.
 By looking at imagery taken from early planting to post-harvest, staff detected patterns in crop growth by type of vegetation and monitored where their efforts were having an effect.
 Further evaluations were conducted in areas where diversification was ineffective, and staff assessed whether it was caused by a lack of community practice or indicated the need to expand the program. - In the Philippines, CRS used UAVs in the Typhoon Haiyan Recovery Program to view damage and plan our emergency response.
 Previous images were compared with the new aerial imagery to show levels of damage, the location of existing settlements, and the least vulnerable locations for new settlements.
 CRS also employed participatory mapping to gather information by encouraging local residents to help add context to preliminary maps.